Evan Dimas: Persebaya ISL (Bhayangkara)

 After years of training in the Persebaya system, it was natural for Evan Dimas to enter the senior team of the club.
 However, when the youth star decided to become a professional player, Persebaya was embroiled in an internal schism derived from the 2011-2014 dualism of Indonesian football.
 Several top-flight clubs at that time split into two factions with one following the Indonesian Super League (ISL) while the other joining the short-lived Indonesian Premier League (LPI).
 Evan along with six other teenage players chose in November 2014 to join the ISL faction of Persebaya.
-After unification attempts in 2014-16 and a series of legal naming disputes, this team in 2016 turned into Bhayangkara F.C. with financial support from the Indonesian National Police.
+After unification attempts in 2014-16 and a series of legal naming disputes, this team in 2016 turned into Bhayangkara with financial support from the Indonesian National Police.

 As soon as Evan joined in November 2014, A-League club Brisbane Roar showed interest in hiring the midfielder on loan from Persebaya.
 However, a deal did not pan out.
 After months of tumult in Indonesian football that forced ISL to start its 2015 season in April, Evan made his debut for Persebaya on 5 April 2015 as a late substitute in a 1–0 victory against Mitra Kukar at Gelora Bung Tomo Stadium in Surabaya.
 However, Evan's much-anticipated entry into professional football was ruined by a government intervention to stop the ISL in May 2015.
 That intervention itself prompted FIFA to ban Indonesia from all authorized footballing activities for one year.